rbuch/citation-file-format.github.io/0.9-RC1/specifications.md

 ## Rationale

-> The rationale for a standardized, machine- and human-readable format for `CITATION` files is discussed in more detail in
+The rationale for a standardized, machine- and human-readable format for `CITATION` files is discussed in more detail in
 {% cite standardized-citation-files %}.
 CFF has been developed to support all use cases for the citation of software, as discussed in {% cite principles %}, and thus promote attribution and credit for software in general, and research software in particular.
+{: .notice--primary}

 In a blog post {% cite citation-files %}, Robin Wilson has introduced `CITATION` files as a means to make citation information for software easily accessible.